-There are many keyword research guides that outline the best way to determine keywords for your website or choose keywords for a SEO campaign.
-Many of these guides tell you to use both free and paid keyword tools, whose primary output is search volume – aka they find popular keywords.
+There are many keyword research guides that outline the best way to determine keywords for your website or choose keywords for an SEO campaign.
+Many of these guides tell you to use both free and paid keyword tools whose primary output is search volume; in other words, they find popular keywords.

 If you need help with keyword selection, below are new and improved strategies to find the best keywords to target during your SEO campaigns.
 Because these strategies put the user first and search volume second, they have a much higher chance of increasing conversions, sales, and leads.